Director Identification Number (DIN) Surrender

 All About Surrendering your DIN

 DIN or Director Identification Number is required for any person who is a director or partner of a company or LLP registered in India.
-Hence, during the company registration or LLP incorporation process, after obtaining digital signature for the proposed director or partner, DIN is obtained.
-In some cases, DIN is wrongly obtained for person already having a DIN.
-In this article, we look at the procedure for surrender of DIN in such cases.
+Hence, after obtaining a digital signature for the proposed director or partner during company registration or LLP registration, DIN is obtained.
+However, in some cases, DIN is wrongly obtained for a person already having a DIN.
+In this article, we look at the procedure for the surrender of DIN in such cases.

 Surrender of DIN